-CPT, Report on the visit to Norway, 2011, p.
-49.

-prisoners who benefited from a wide range of activities, including outside the prison.
+However, based on the visits and interviews with prisoners and AECS employees, the monitoring team came to a conclusion that most of the above activities provided for in the Rules are not being implemented.
+For example, in Norway convicted persons have regular access to the gym, music room, library.
+During its visit to Norway, CPT delegation was particularly impressed by a regime offered to vulnerable categories of prisoners with psychological needs (in groups of seven persons at a time) who were offered a wide range of occupational activities (e.g. handicrafts, painting) and had access to a separate fitness room and a billiard room.
+There was also a special unit accommodating drug-addicted prisoners who benefited from a wide range of activities, including outside the prison.
 Activities like these can be implemented in AECS as well.
 It is necessary to provide the conditions for consistent application of Articles 73 and 74 of the House Rules for Enforcement of Prison Sentences (cultural and artistic activities, lectures, workshops).
 Cultural events and performances are organized rarely.
 A positive example is the New Year's event, traditionally organized by Dragan Koprivica.
 Organization of such events should not depend on the interests of individuals; events of this type should be organized by AECS staff in cooperation with prisoners.
 It is understandable that the organization of certain events depends on material resources, but it is certain that some activities do not require great financial investments and can be organized, for example, in collaboration with civil societies.
 However, due to a large number of sentenced persons in educational groups and lack of incentive for employees, no activities have been organized.